Alex Evans

 Founder and Executive Director of Larger Us in England, United Kingdom

-In 2017 I wrote a book called "The Myth Gap: What Happens When Evidence and Arguments Aren't Enough?" which is about the power of deep stories to unlock transformational change.
+I'm the author of "The Myth Gap: What Happens When Evidence and Arguments Aren't Enough?"
+(Penguin, 2017), a book about the power of deep stories to unlock transformational change.
 There's a summary on BBC Focus here, an Economist review here, and you can buy it here.

-I'm currently a Visiting Professor in Practice at Newcastle University's School of Arts of Cultures and a Senior Fellow at New York University's Center on International Cooperation, and have had work published by think tanks including Brookings in the US and Chatham House in the UK.
+I'm a Professor in Practice at Newcastle University's School of Arts and Cultures and a Senior Fellow at New York University's Center on International Cooperation, and have also worked with think tanks including Brookings in the US and Chatham House in the UK.

-Back when Labour was in government in the UK, I was Special Adviser to two Secretaries of State (Valerie Amos and Hilary Benn) at the Department for International Development.
+I've previously worked as a Campaign Director at Avaaz, the 50 million member global citizens' movement; in the UN Secretary-General's office on climate and sustainability, and as Special Adviser to two Secretaries of State (Valerie Amos and then Hilary Benn) at the Department for International Development.

-I live with my wife Emma, our two kids, a dog, and two cats in a little cottage on a hilltop in Yorkshire.
+I live with my wife Emma, our two kids and two cats in a little cottage on a hilltop in North Yorkshire.